cbuccella/everydayguide_prompt_engineering/6. Prompt Types /📄 Hypothetical Document Embeddings (HyDE).md

 5. Discuss potential challenges and limitations of your system, and propose ways to address them.

-6. Consider ethical implications of using HyDE in your chosen domain, such as data privacy, bias in generated content, or potential misuse.

-7. Suggest metrics or methods for evaluating the effectiveness of your HyDE-based system.
+6. Suggest metrics or methods for evaluating the effectiveness of your HyDE-based system.

-8. Share your design, including the problem description, system outline, example query, challenges, ethical considerations, and evaluation methods in the comments below.

-This exercise will help you apply the HyDE technique to a real-world scenario, considering both its potential benefits and practical implementation challenges.
 </details>